cyberjunky/home-assistant-google_fit/README.md

 If you have issues authenticating or setup try this workaround first:

-Set your HA timezone to Etc/UTC then restart HA.
+Set your HA timezone to (GMT+00:00) GMT (no daylight saving) then restart HA.
 You'll get a notification to Authenticate.
 Once the Auth with Google is complete, you can change your timezone back and restart.

 ## Debugging